gtewksbury/Microsoft-Bot-Framework-HOL/lab 2 - LUIS/README.md

 ### Publishing

-Now that we've trained our model, it's time to publish externally.
+Now that we've trained our model, it's time to publish them!
 Once published, LUIS exposes your app publicly via a REST API (protected by a secret subscription key that only you and your team should know).
-To make our most recent training publicly available, navigate to the *Publish* menu on the top of your screen.
+To make our most recent training publicly available to external consumers, navigate to the *Publish* menu on the top of your screen.

 > Each time you re-train your app, you'll also have to *publish* to make the changes available through the REST API.
+In future labs, our bot will connect to this API to parse incoming user messages.

 ![Create LUIS Intent](https://github.com/gtewksbury/Microsoft-Bot-Framework-HOL/blob/luis-readme/lab%202%20-%20LUIS/images/luis-publish.png)